jhotta/dd-omegat/target/dd-docs/content/guides/integration_sdk.md

 Once the required Ruby gems have been installed by Bundler, you can easily create a [Python](https://www.python.org/) environment:

-1. Run `rake setup_env`.
-This will install a Python virtual environment along with all the components necessary for integration development.
+1. Run `rake setup_env`。This will install a Python virtual environment along with all the components necessary for integration development.
 2. Run `source venv/bin/activate` to activate the installed Python virtual environment.
-To exit the virtual environment, run `deactivate`.
-You can learn more about the Python virtual environment on the [Virtualenv documentation](https://virtualenv.pypa.io/en/stable/).
+To exit the virtual environment, run `deactivate`。You can learn more about the Python virtual environment on the [Virtualenv documentation](https://virtualenv.pypa.io/en/stable/)。

 ### Building an integration